 Thanksgiving is a good time to give thanks and gratitude, but also, it is a good time to revisit kindness and compassion.
+I am re-posting here the critical information from former posts on kindness and compassion:

 You tend to put additional pressure on yourself to be better at everything than anybody else.
 It is that drive for the unattainable perfection that helped you bring your Parkinson’s symptoms to the surface in the first place…you are doing your absolute best, but you still feel it is not good enough.
 On the other hand, you are accepting, and kind, and giving to those around you who are doing their best and not being perfect.
 Something in your mind says, “It is okay for them to be less than perfect because I am going to be perfect enough for all of us.”